-JCCC maintains a Safety and Security Department that operates 24 hours a day, 7 days a week.
+JCCC maintains a Safety and Security department that operates 24 hours a day, 7 days a week.
 Officers are available to assist you in any crisis situation.
 Officers will listen to any concerns or refer you to others who can further assist you in the resolution of problems.
 For those indicating a concern, officers provide personal escorts to and from vehicles.
 Although they are not mechanics, officers can assist you if you become locked out of your vehicle, inflate low tires, or jump start your vehicle if you experience a dead battery.
 For larger problems, officers will assist drivers in obtaining telephone numbers of local service stations.
-Before leaving your vehicle, take a few moments to ensure valuables are placed out of sight and always remember to keep your windows up and lock your doors.
+Before leaving your vehicle, take a few moments to make sure valuables are placed out of sight and always remember to keep your windows up and lock your doors.

 JCCC's Communications Center operates 24 hours a day.
 If you need assistance of any kind, simply pick up one of the many emergency telephones on campus, and you will be connected with a college operator.
 Emergency telephones are located throughout the campus, in the parking lots and in the interior hallways of each campus building.
-For the hard-of-hearing, TTY phones are located with campus pay phones on the second floor of the Carlsen Center, first floor of GEB and the basement of COM.
+For the deaf and hearing impaired, TTY phones are located with campus pay phones on the second floor of the Carlsen Center, first floor of GEB and the basement of COM.
 Campus elevators are also equipped with emergency speaker phones.
 Code blue phones in the parking lots are easily identified by the blue strobe light atop each phone stand.
 To use these phones, simply push the call button and speak into the speaker.
 The security dispatcher will automatically know where you are and immediately dispatch an officer to your location.

-Safety and Security is located in 115 Carlsen Center, 913-469-4111 (emergency) and TTY 913-469-3800.
+Safety and Security is located in 115 Carlsen Center, 913-469-4111 (emergency).
 The crime prevention number is 913-469-4492.
 Services include motorist assistance, security escorts, medical emergency assistance, accident investigation, conflict mediation, lost and found, special event coverage, reserved parking and parking control.

-Instructional Support Services Academic Achievement Center Library CASE Classroom Lifetime Fitness Center Hardware resources Software resources Math Resource Center Computer Labs Project Finish English as a Second Language Writing Center Language Resource Center Learning Lab for Basic Skills Learning Strategies Program
+Instructional Support Services Language Resource Center Academic Achievement Center ACT Center Learning Lab for Basic Skills Billington Library Learning Strategies Program CASE Classroom Hardware resources Lifetime Fitness Center Software resources Math Resource Center Computer Labs Project Finish English as a Second Language Writing Center